-Finances can be a great source of stress for veterinarians.
-Between paying off college debt, keeping up-to-date on daily expenses, and trying to somehow set money aside for future retirement, the competing demands can sometimes seem impossible to manage.
-If your self-care plan includes trying to have a more active social life or take a vacation, that can threaten to add to the stress.
+Between paying off college debt, keeping up-to-date on daily expenses, and trying to set money aside for future retirement, the competing demands we face as veterinarians can challenge us.
+If your self-care plan includes trying to have a more active social life or take a vacation, that can add to the challenge.

-If finances are a significant stressor for you, then an important part of your wellbeing plan should include making improvements in this part of your life.
+Finances are an important part of wellbeing.
 This could mean seeking a different job with higher pay, or even a career change into a different area of veterinary medicine or out of the profession altogether.
 But there are smaller steps that can make a difference as well – from budgeting, to seeking a deferment of your student debt, to running more errands on your bicycle or on foot.
 Even making a will might give you a sense that you are regaining control in this area.

 How AVMA can help

-Salary Calculator – Evaluate your salary against those of similar veterinarians.
+Salary estimator – Evaluate your salary against those of similar veterinarians.